![]() |

 The Gauss quadrature is utilised to calculate the integrals.

-In this section we will focus on the procedure of setting up and solving vector-valued problems like elasticity in MoFEM using MoFEM::Simple and Form Integrators, which are template UDOs used for common operations.
+In this section we will focus on the procedure to setup and solve vector-valued problems such as elasticity in MoFEM using MoFEM::Simple and Form Integrators, which are template UDOs used for common operations.

-The main program consists of a series of functions when invoking the function Example::runProblem():
+The main program then consists of a series of functions when invoking the function Example::runProblem():

-The function Example::setupProblem() involves adding the displacement field U on the entities of the mesh and determine the base function space, base, field rank and base order.
-We are adding U as both domain and a boundary field.
+The first function, Example::setupProblem() is used to setup the problem and involves adding the displacement field U on the entities of the mesh and determine the base function space, base, field rank and base order.
+For this problem We are adding displacement field U as both domain and a boundary field.

 and dimension is SPACE_DIM that corresponds to a vector field with SPACE_DIM number of coefficients.
-Additionally, we define a command line parameter -order that specifies the order of our base, 2nd order is chosen as a default.
+Additionally, we define command line parameters -base and -order that specify the base and order of our base respectively with AINSWORTH_LEGENDRE_BASE

 \[ \begin{align} \mathbb D_{ijkl} = G \left[ \delta_{ik} \delta_{jl} + \delta_{il} \delta_{jk} \right] + A (K - \frac{2}{3} G) \left[ \delta_{ij} \delta_{kl} \right] \end{align} \]